James Rayner (Service No. 4765)

 (1881 - 1951)

-James and the men from the 12th Reinforcements arrived in England via Egypt to undertake further training before he joined the 23rd Battalion in Belgium in October 1916.
-There was no gentle introduction to the Western Front the battalion at this time was involved in the horrific battles of Pozières and Mouquet Farm after which it was estimated that the battalion lost almost 90 per cent of its original members.
+The 12th Reinforcements arrived in England, via Egypt, undertaking further training before joining the 23rd Battalion in France/Belgium in October 1916.
+There was no gentle introduction to the Western Front, for the reinforcements as the battalion was still involved in the horrific battles at Pozières and Mouquet Farm after which it was estimated that the battalion had lost almost 90 per cent of its original members.

-By May 1917 Private Rayner had recovered and had rejoined the 23rd Battalion who were now committed to the fighting at the second Battle of Bullecourt.
-Succeeding in capturing all its objectives it was heavily counter-attacked by German forces suffering a large number of casualties including 100 men killed or later dying of their wounds before being relieved by the Australian 3rd Battalion.
+By May 1917 Private Rayner had recovered and was able to re-join the 23rd Battalion who were now committed to the fighting at the second Battle of Bullecourt.
+Succeeding in capturing all its objectives it faced heavy counter attacks from German forces.
+The battalion suffered many casualties including 100 men killed or later dying of their wounds before the battalion could be relieved by the Australian 3rd Battalion.

-In April 1918 the 23rd helped to turn back the German spring offensive and then took part in the battles that would mark the beginning of Germany’s defeat – Hamel, Amiens and Mont St Quentin.
+In April 1918 the 23rd helped to turn back the renewed German spring offensive and then took part in the battles that would mark the beginning of Germany’s defeat – Hamel, Amiens and Mont St Quentin.
 The battalion fought its last battle around the town of Beaurevoir between 3 and 4 October.
-It left the front for the last time on the night of 5 October and was resting when the armistice was declared on 11 November.
+James and his battalion then left the front for the very last time on the night of 5 October and were regrouping and resting when peace was declared on 11 November.
 The 23rd Battalion disbanded in Belgium on 30 April 1919.